nitendragautam/nitendragautam/README.md

 ### 🧑‍💻 Recent Blog posts

-Below is a sample of some of the blog posts and articles I wrote.
+You will find my latest blog posts and articles below.

 <!-- BLOG-POST-LIST:START -->
 - [What is Precision Marketing?](https://www.nitendratech.com/technology/learn-precision-marketing/)